164 Marlborough

 Louise Crowninshield’s father, Henry Algernon du Pont, was elected to the US Senate from Delaware in June of 1906, and Francis and Louise Crowninshield spent the winter seasons from 1907-1908 through 1911-1912 in Washington DC.

-During the 1907-1908 winter season, 164 Marlborough was the home of Bellamy Storer and his wife, Maria (Longworth) Storer.
+During the 1907-1908 winter season, 164 Marlborough was the home of Bellamy Storer and his wife, Maria (Longworth) Nichols Storer.
 He had been an attorney in Cincinnati and a Member of Congress.
 He subsequently served in Europe as US envoy to various countries, his last post being in Vienna.
 Maria (Longworth) Nichols Storer was an artist and, in 1880, had founded Rookwood Pottery in Cincinnati.
-Her nephew, Nicholas Longworth, who had married in 1906 to Theodore Roosevelt’s daughter, Alice, and later served as Speaker of the House of Representatives.
+Her nephew, Nicholas Longworth, had married in 1906 to Theodore Roosevelt’s daughter, Alice, and later served as Speaker of the House of Representatives.

 An April 27, 1907, Boston Globe article reporting that the Storers had leased 164 Marlborough described the house as having “more than 20 large and high-studded rooms…Its interior finish is of oak, and though the fashion of 20 years ago is very handsome.”